 To build a global community around Global Citizenship in order to promote the concept and its practices.

-Meet the trainer team that will make our New Fellow Orientation 2017 happen:
+Meet the trainer team who made our New Fellow Orientation 2017 happen:

 Meet Barbara Nietzel